xster/flutter-wiki/Hot-Reload.md

 * You are running MacOS and are using the iOS simulator for development.
 * You are using the latest master branch of flutter.

-Hot reload currently supports the iOS simulator, iOS hardware, and Android hardware, and Android emulator.

-## Using Atom
+## Using IntelliJ

-You need to enable hot reload support by setting a flag.
-In Atom's settings for the Flutter plugin, toggle the `Enable hot reload` option.
+You need the 'flutter' plugin, see [setup](https://flutter.io/setup/#flutter-intellij-ide-plugins).

-The next time you run your app, you will see a reload button in the debugger UI (next to the stepping and terminate buttons).
-In addition, re-running your app (cmd-R) will issue a hot-reload.
+The next time you debug your app, you will see a reload button in the debugger UI (in the bottom debug pane; the icon shows a lightning bolt and a play button).

 ## Using the CLI

 Hot Reload is enabled by default when you run your app with `flutter run`.
 After making a change to the source of your Flutter app, return to the console that is running the `flutter run` command.
 Type `r` or `F5` to reload your app.

-*Note*: Not every change can be hot reloaded; see Caveats below.

 ## Feedback